-On the east coast the only tourist attraction in St. Peter is St. Nicholas Abbey, one of the only three remaining Jacobean properties left in the western hemisphere.
+On the east coast, the only tourist attraction in St. Peter in St. Nicholas Abbey, one of the single three remaining Jacobean properties left in the western hemisphere.

-The east coast is the most stunning coast line and really is breath taking, from some points such as Cherry Tree Hill in St. Peter, it actually doesn’t look real, so make sure you take your camera for a classic picture post card moment.
-This area is currently undergoing a reforestation of mahogany trees.
+The east coast is the most stunning coastline and is breathtaking, from some points such as Cherry Tree Hill in St. Peter, it doesn’t look real, so make sure you take your camera for a classic picture postcard moment.
+This area is currently undergoing reforestation of mahogany trees.

-There are some lovely beaches on the east coast, but only some are suitable for swimming if there are rock pools and reefs stopping the Atlantic from crashing in.
+There are some lovely beaches on the east coast, but only some are suitable for swimming in rock pools as the reef stops the rough Atlantic waters from crashing in.
 One of the great beaches to go for a long walk is from Walkers Beach, which then turns into Lakes Beach and then Morgan Lewis Beach.

-Just next to Walker’s Beach you will find St. Andrew’s Parish Church, which is a nice old Anglican church that you can look around.
+Just next to Walker’s Beach, you will find St. Andrew’s Parish Church, which is a beautiful old Anglican church that you can look around.
 Other Anglican churches on the east coast include St. Joseph’s Parish Church, St. Ann’s Church, St. Margaret’s Church, St. John’s Parish Church, St. Mark’s Church, Mount Tabor Church, St. Martins Church, St. Philips Parish Church, St. Catherine’s and Holy Trinity Church.

-At Morgan Lewis Beach you will also find Morgan Lewis Mill, which is open to the public and is one of the last mills to be in operation in Barbados since it’s restoration in 1996.
-For more information please read the article below.
+At Morgan Lewis Beach, you will also find Morgan Lewis Mill, which is open to the public and is one of the last mills to be in operation in Barbados since it was restored in 1996.
+For more information, please read the article below.

-If you fancy some action and adventure then you could go quad biking here at ATV Quest, this can be a very dangerous sport and therefore is not suitable for children.
+If you fancy some action and adventure, then you could go quad biking here at ATV Quest, this can be a hazardous sport and therefore is not suitable for children.

-However something that is suitable for the younger members of the family is a trip to the Barbados Wildlife Reserve, which is a great day out for the entire family, here you will find an unspoilt nature park, which is home to lots of green monkeys, turtles and other interesting wildlife.
+However, something suitable for the younger members of the family is a trip to the Barbados Wildlife Reserve, which is a great day out for the entire family, here you will find an unspoiled nature park, which is home to lots of green monkeys, turtles, and other exciting wildlife.